LuxLang/lux/documentation/book/the_lux_programming_language/chapter_18.md

 Currently, the optimization infrastructure Lux provides is not very sophisticated, and much of it has yet to be properly exposed to programmers, so you'll probably not be working too much in this layer for now.

-However, I'd like to use this opportunity to point out that when Lux encounters a usage of an extension during any phase, and it does not know this extension, it just proceeds to process the parameters to the extension, and then hands over the extension call, with the processed parameters, to the next phase.

-As a consequence, we can write a `Synthesis` extension without having to write the preceeding `Analysis` extension, because we can trust Lux to handle things reasonably and then use our `Synthesis` extension when its turn comes up.

 ---

 ```clojure